 The best way to deal with this situation is to introduce your dog to your neighbors.
-Show the dog that they are friends and not strangers he should feel concerned about.
-I’m sure the neighbors that are annoyed with your dog wouldn’t mind it if it would help stop the barking.
+Show him that the people that live right next to you are friends and not strangers he should feel concerned about.
+I’m sure the neighbors that are annoyed with the barking wouldn’t mind it if it would help stop the barking.

 Barking When Left Home Alone